workadventure/map-starter-kit/README.md

 ### About third party assets

 If you add third party assets in your map, do not forget to:
-1. Credit the author and license with the "tilesetCopyright" property present in the properties of each tilesets in the `map.jtmj` file
+1. Credit the author and license with the "tilesetCopyright" property present in the properties of each tilesets in the `map.tmj` file
 2. Add the license text in LICENSE.assets